 How Kambo is Administered

-In the Amazon, kambo is traditionally collected early in the morning, when the Phyllomedusa bicolor—the giant monkey frog from which the venom is derived—are singing and can easily be found.
-Without harming them, a shaman scrapes venom from the frog’s skin with a stick.
-The venom is then administered to a person via small holes that are burned into the top few layers of their skin, usually on the arm.
+In the Amazon, kambo is traditionally collected early in the morning, when the Phyllomedusa bicolor—the giant monkey frog from which the secretion is derived—are singing and can easily be found.
+Without harming them, a shaman scrapes secretion from the frog’s skin with a stick.
+The secretion is then administered to a person via small holes that are burned into the top few layers of their skin, usually on the arm.
 Because of its purging and cleansing properties, kambo is often used as a precursor to an ayahuasca ceremony, which is also used by many of the same tribes.

 Proper Conditions for Use

-People struggling with opiate addiction should be aware that kambo contains opioid peptides—Dermorphin and Deltorphin, which are both 400 times stronger than morphine—which means there might be a risk of addiction.
-For that reason, it’s always advised to take kambo with an experienced practitioner, which mitigates that risk and helps ensure a positive experience.
-By treating this plant medicine with respect, many people experience a powerful cleansing of negative energies, decrease their physical pain, and treat a wide variety of physical and psychospiritual ailments.
+It’s always advised to take kambo with an experienced practitioner to support a positive experience.
+By treating this sacred frog secretion with respect, many people experience a powerful cleansing of negative energies, decrease their physical pain, and treat a wide variety of physical and psychospiritual ailments.
 To learn more about the benefits of kambo, visit the International Association of Kambo Practitioners’ website.
-For people living the San Francisco Bay area, we plan in the future to offer kambo retreats to gain the benefits of this sacred medicine in a safe and secure setting.
+For people living the San Francisco Bay area, we do offer kambo in a ceremonial setting, to gain the benefits of in a safe and intentional setting.
 If you don’t live in the Bay Area, we can point you toward a reputable practitioner in your region— contact us to learn more.